Recipe: Pears In Light Vanilla Syrup – With Optional Canning Instructions

 Fresh Pear Halves In Vanilla Syrup

-During pear season there are many ways to preserve the bounty.
-One of my favorites is fresh pears in light vanilla syrup.
-You can water-bath can it for 20-25 minutes and store those jars of goodness in the pantry. #TexasHomesteader
+One of my favorite ways to enjoy fresh pears is simmered in a light vanilla syrup.
+You can water-bath can it for 20-25 minutes and store those jars of goodness in the pantry too. #TexasHomesteader

 Course Canned Fruit